furas/exaile-plugins/README.md

 ---

-On Linux put in user folder
+On Linux put in user's folder

     ~/.local/share/exaile/plugins